UBC-iGEM/internal-wiki-2023-24/src/documentation/liaison.md

 Finally, when we are writing the wiki for the iGEM Jamboree, you will have a greater hand in helping the leads design the wiki.
 You may also help assign other subteam members to writing and reading content.

+## How do I review writing?
+### Reviewing wet lab writing
+These criteria are nonnegotiable:
+1. Citations, in the proper format (APA)
+2.

+### Reviewing dry lab writing
+These criteria are nonnegotiable:
+1. Citations, in the proper format (APA)
+2. For anything code-based: a GitHub repo containing the code in question

+### Reviewing human practices writing

 ## Who do I ask for help?
 At anytime if you feel this role is overwhelming let the co-directors or Lucy know.
 We will probably have weekly asynchronous updates on Slack, with meetings if necessary.